The OSMI Hand Therapy Center in Fort Worth

 Joint replacement of the hand, wrist, or elbow may be necessary in severe cases of osteoarthritis, rheumatoid arthritis, or any other joint degenerating condition.
 Joint replacement involves replacing the damaged joint with an artificial metal joint (in the case of wrist or elbow replacement) or a metallic pyrocarbon or silicone implant (in the case of a finger joint replacement).
 Joint replacement surgery on the wrist, hand, and elbow is typically an outpatient procedure.
 Several months of rehabilitation therapy will be necessary after joint replacement surgery of the hand, wrist, or elbow.

-If you are ready to choose a team of hand, wrist and elbow orthopedic and sports medicine therapist that offer state-of-the-art treatment and highly personalized care, contact the OSMI office or call 817-529-1900 today!
+If you are ready to choose a team of hand, wrist, and elbow orthopedic and sports medicine therapists that offer state-of-the-art treatment and highly personalized care, contact the OSMI office or call 817-529-1900 today!